shirkeyaws/aws-dms-workshop/runbook/oracle_postgres/setup_install_sct.md

 - For the **PostgreSQL Driver Path**, select the location of your local PostgresSQL jar file
 - Click **OK** to Proceed

+TODO: remove the following as permissions are completely open now

 ### Permit Local Access to Source/Target Databases

 You will now modify both Source and Target database permissions so that you can connect to those databases with the AWS SCT locally.